gmkling/LogDeck/README.md

 # LogDeck
 A simple C++ logging facility.

-This code grew out of a need for logging in my game GravityJam.
-I realized that I wanted to do some logging for debugging purposes, and that I also wanted some of the same information to be routed into a database for other purposes.
+This code grew out of a need for logging in my game GravityJam. that I wanted to do some logging for debugging purposes, in a traditional way in a text file, but I also wanted database for other purposes.
 So I thought I might be able to mash these together.
 Also, I've been looking at a smaller project to "spin off" of the larger game.

 Further comments on the purpose and use of LogDeck will be added as it is developed